2060-io/credo-ts-didcomm-ext/packages/mrtd/README.md

 To use the MRTD module, add it to your agent's modules configuration:

 > **Note:** The `masterListCscaLocation` must point to the **official ICAO Master List (CSCA certificates)** corresponding to the version you are working with.
 Make sure you always provide the up-to-date and correct list according to the ICAO release you intend to support.
 The Master List is typically distributed with an **`.ldif` extension**.
 For further details, see [**mrtd-authenticity-integrity.md**](./docs/mrtd-authenticity-integrity.md).
->
-> When providing a `masterListCscaCacheTtlSeconds` value, the cache is evaluated each time the agent initializes.
-If the cached file is older than the supplied TTL (or the TTL is `0`), a fresh download happens during startup.
-There is no background refresh while the agent is running.
+When using an HTTP(S) URL, the service caches the file and records the filename in metadata so it can re-download automatically when the configured filename changes.

 ```typescript
 import { DidCommMrtdModule } from '@2060.io/credo-ts-didcomm-mrtd'